Terms and Conditions of use

-1. A minimum of 30 days notice is required for deregistration or closure of your account, due to the nature of the register this can only be done by completing an account deregistration request form either online or by recorded telephone exit interview.
-You agree that in the interest of public safeguarding a record of all qualification evidence and statements supplied will be retained by HPAC for up to 3 years from the date of account closure.
+13.1.
+A minimum of 30 days notice is required for deregistration or closure of your account, due to the nature of the register, this can only be done by completing an account deregistration request form either online or recorded telephone exit interview.
+You agree that in the interest of public safeguarding, a record of all qualification evidence and statements supplied will be retained by HPAC for up to five years from the date of account closure.
 You agree that if you ask us to deregister your account access to your profile will be revoked upon closure request to prevent data alteration.
 If a registrant has been shown to supply HPAC with fraudulent information or if a safeguarding concern is successfully raised against registrants who have already deregistered their account, this information will be shared with relevant law enforcement and any other agencies related to public safeguarding in line with the safeguarding act.
-If proven evidence of fraud, patient endangerment or conduct which would have resulted in a caution or similar notification being applied to your account is submitted to HPAC during the 3 year period after account closure your public profile will be updated with a warning reflecting the gravitas of the proven incident.
+If proven evidence of fraud, patient endangerment or conduct which would have resulted in a caution or similar notification being applied to your account is submitted to HPAC during the five year period after account closure, your public profile will be updated with a warning reflecting the gravitas of the proven incident.

-2. If you are a verified member and you choose to close your account you must return your ID Card to Chantry House, 22 Upperton Road, Eastbourne, BN21 1BF within 15 days of account closure request.
-Proof of postage is required, if you fail to return your ID card you agree to pay £30 for failure to return the card.
-If closing your account before the completion of your annually renewed 12-month contract cycle the remaining months must be paid in full.
+13.2.
+If you are a verified member and you choose to close your account, you must return your Card to Chantry House, 22 Upperton Road, Eastbourne, BN21 1BF within 15 days of account closure request.
+Proof of postage is required, if you fail to return your ID card, you agree to pay £30 for failure to return the card.
+If closing your account before the completion of your annually renewed 12-month contract cycle, the remaining months must be paid in full.
 Additionally, any outstanding payments for additional services purchased from HPAC on a payment plan will be charged for in full immediately via your registered payment card or bank account.

-4. You may only re-apply to the HPAC Council register after 12 months have passed since de-registration.
+13.4.
+You may only re-apply to the HPAC Council register after 12 months have passed since registration.

 14. RIGHT TO BE FORGOTTEN

-1. In line with the safeguarding act and in agreement of the principles relating to the purposes and mechanisms for the HPAC registry to be effective as a national safeguarding tool:
+14.1.
+Inline with the safeguarding act and in the agreement of the principles relating to the purposes and mechanisms for the HPAC registry to be effective as a national safeguarding tool:

-2. YOU ARE EXPRESSLY AGREEING THAT YOUR DETAILS CAN BE HELD AND SHARED (WHERE RELEVANT TO PUBLIC SAFETY/INTEREST) IN FULL UP TO 3 YEARS AFTER ACCOUNT CLOSURE OR REQUESTING THAT YOU BE FORGOTTEN.
+14.2.
+YOU ARE EXPRESSLY AGREEING THAT YOUR DETAILS CAN BE HELD AND SHARED (WHERE RELEVANT TO PUBLIC SAFETY/INTEREST) IN FULL UP TO FIVE YEARS AFTER ACCOUNT CLOSURE OR REQUESTING THAT YOU BE FORGOTTEN.

-4. *This includes your name, surname, grade, PIN number, date of birth and departing status and reasons behind any concerns i.e. Caution/Suspended.
+14.4. *This includes your name, surname, grade, PIN number, uploaded documents, date of birth and departing status and reasons behind any concerns i.e. Caution/Suspended.